Skip to Top Main Navigation Skip to Left Navigation Skip to Content Area Skip to Footer

 Click on image to enlarge

-Texas and the U.S. could be in for another busy hurricane season.
+Texas and the U.S. could be in for a busy hurricane season.

-The National Oceanic and Atmospheric Administration (NOAA) predicted that 14 to 21 named storms would develop over the Atlantic Ocean during hurricane season, which runs from June through November.
-The agency said there could be six to 11 hurricanes including two to five major hurricanes.
+The National Oceanic and Atmospheric Administration (NOAA) predicts that 17 to 25 named storms could develop over the Atlantic Ocean during hurricane season, which runs from June to November.
+Eight to 13 of the storms could develop into hurricanes, NOAA says, four to seven of them major storms.

 Some tips:

 • Consider buying flood insurance.
-Flood damage isn’t covered by your home insurance.
-Don’t wait too long: It typically takes 30 days for flood policies to take effect.
+Flood damage isn’t usually covered by your home insurance.
+Don’t wait long: It typically takes 30 days for flood policies to take effect.

 • Write a family disaster plan.
 Start on the TexasReady.gov website